UUID Generator

 Frequently asked questions

-How unique are UUIDs really?▼
+How unique are v4 UUIDs really?▼

-Is crypto.randomUUID() safe to use?▼
+Is crypto.randomUUID() safe and well-supported?▼

-What's the difference between UUID and GUID?▼
+What is the difference between a UUID and a GUID?▼

-Can I shorten a UUID for URLs?▼
+Can I shorten the UUID for a URL?▼

 Related tools